Diameter of reduced words: Introduction

 \begin{theorem} When $\AAA$ is a supersolvable hyperplane arrangement, and the base chamber $c_0$ is chosen incident to a modular flag, the graph $G_2$ has diameter $|L_2|$.

-In particular, for the reflection arrangements of type $A_{n-1}$ and $B_n$ and the dihedral groups $I_2(m)$, the graphs of reduced words for $w_0$ have diameters given by the values of $|L_2|$ shown in Table~\ref{L2-size-table}. \end{theorem}
+In particular, for the reflection arrangements of type $A_{n-1}$ and $B_n$ and the dihedral groups $I_2(m)$, the graphs of reduced words for $w_0$ have diameters given by the values of $|L_2|$ shown in Table~\ref{L2-size-table}. \end{theorem} Unfortunately, types $A_{n-1}, B_n,$ and $I_2(m)$ are the {\it only} irreducible real reflection groups\footnote{Note that taking {\it products} of hyperplane arrangements \cite[Def.
+2.13]{OrlikTerao} which are supersolvable preserves supersolvability, and every finite real reflection group has its reflection arrangement equal to a product of reflection arrangements for {\it irreducible} real reflection groups.} whose reflection arrangements are supersolvable; see Barcelo and Ihrig \cite[Theorem 5.1]{BarceloIhrig}.

-Unfortunately, types $A_{n-1}, B_n,$ and $I_2(m)$ are the {\it only} real reflection arrangements which are supersolvable; see Barcelo and Ihrig \cite[Theorem 5.1]{BarceloIhrig}.
+We remark here on some of the data related to Table~\ref{L2-size-table}.
+For type $D_4$, computer calculations\footnote{ These computations give $|\RRR(w_0)|$ in type $D_5$ as $12985968$, and in type $D_6$ as $3705762080$.} by Rob Edman show that one has $|\RRR(w_0)|=2316$, in agreement with \cite[\S 7]{Stanley-words}.
+In addition, these calculations exhibit many reduced words for $w_0$ giving rise to nodes of the graph $G_2$ which are {\it $L_2$-accessible} in the sense of Definition~\ref{accessibility-definition} and Proposition~\ref{prop:accessible-vertex-gives-diameter} below, showing that the diameter is $|L_2|$.
+Interestingly, none of the $L_2$-accessible nodes come from reduced words that are {\it lexicographically first} among all reduced words, no matter how one linearly orders the Coxeter generators.
+For $F_4$, these calculations show that $|\RRR(w_0)|=2144892$, making the full diameter calculation harder, but again, the computer has checked that none of the lexicographically first reduced words gives an $L_2$-accessible node.

 The remainder of the paper is structured as follows.
 Section~\ref{section:first-two-graphs} establishes formal definitions for the graph $G_2$ to be studied, remarking on its connectivity, its diameter in low dimension, as well as its relation to mononotone path zonotopes.
 Section~\ref{section:distances} introduces the notion of a {\it set-valued metric} on a graph, which is then applied in Section~\ref{section:supersolvable} to prove Theorem~\ref{thm:supersolvable-theorem}.
 Section~\ref{section:subgraphs} explains how some of these results adapt for the graphs $G(w)$ when $w$ is not the longest element $w_0$.